tim3z/delta_t/README.md

 # DeltaT

-DeltaT provides an interface to represent time differences and make calculations with them nice and easy.
+DeltaT provides an interface to represent time differences and make duration calculations nice and easy.

 ## Installation